0xFC3/CSCG2020/Reverse-Engineering/reme-part-1/README.md

 				Console.WriteLine("There you go.
 Thats the first of the two flags!
 CSCG{{{0}}}", args[0]);
 			}
 ```
+After a short look at it, it becomes obvious, that the encrypted password is in the code and the code also includes the decryption algorithm.
-Making a new Csharp project and copying the String.Encryption Class into it.
-Making a new main class:
+To make use of that method, I made a new Csharp project and copied the String.Encryption Class into it and created a new main class:
 ```csharp
 using System;